nmm131/swing-gui-forms-application/README.md

 ## Installation

-Download or Clone the repository to your local system using Bitbucket.com, SourceTree application, or .zip
+Download or Clone the repository to your local system using GitHub.com, GitHub Desktop application, Bitbucket.com, GitHub SourceTree application, or .zip

 Ensure that the project's root folder location is passed as an argument to the application, i.e.
 ```